-Ordination is the solemn observance whereby representatives of the church corporate, together with the Elders representing the local congregation, set apart and charge those men whom God has called already and equipped for ministry, through the laying on of hands and the offering of prayer for spiritual enduement.
+Ordination is the solemn observance whereby representatives of the church corporate, together with the Elders representing the local congregation, set apart and charge those persons whom God has called already and equipped for ministry, through the laying on of hands and the offering of prayer for spiritual enduement.

-The following general directives will govern the ordination program:
+The following general directives will govern the practice of ordination:

-- the President shall be responsible for the Policy on Ordination.
-Administration of the program shall be the responsibility of District Superintendents.
-They shall also submit recommended changes to the policy or list of requirements to the President; - 2. the examining and ordaining body shall be constituted according to the District Constitution; - 3. a basic ordination program, including reading of selected material, the preparation of papers on selected subjects, an oral examination, and practical church ministry will be outlined in a list of requirements; - 4. candidates shall be required to complete the ordination program within a two-year period after placement in ministry.
+- 1. The President shall be responsible for the Policy on Ordination, including the Ordination Requirements.
+Administration of the policy shall be the responsibility of District Superintendents.
+They shall also submit recommended changes to the policy or list of requirements to the President. - 2.
+The examining and ordaining body shall be constituted according to the District Constitution. - 3.
+A basic ordination program, including reading of selected material, the preparation of papers on selected subjects, an oral examination, and practical church ministry will be outlined in a list of requirements. - 4.
+Candidates shall be required to complete the ordination program within a two-year period after placement in ministry.
 The Ordaining Council may grant a one-year extension in extenuating circumstances if a request is made, in writing, by the ordinand.
-Candidates, not completing their program within the required time, may have their credentials revoked at the discretion of the district licensing committee; - 5. only men who are definitely called to a preaching or theological ministry shall be considered for ordination.
-This could include men serving as assistant pastors, youth pastors, ministers of Christian education and ministers of music; - 6. men without formal theological training shall, in order to be eligible for the ordination program, first complete the ministerial study program.
-The normal two years of practical ministry shall be increased to four years.
-A personalized program of study may be authorized by the Ordaining Council in special cases; - 7. a seminary or Bible college graduate may be considered for ordination after one year of acceptable ministry as a pastor, provided he has been licensed for at least one year during training; - 8. ordained persons with acceptable ministry experience in a recognized denomination or group will be required to complete the reading and written work required of ordinands in The Christian and Missionary Alliance in Canada within one year of appointment.
-Their ordination may then be sustained by the Ordaining Council; - 9. when circumstances require, the Vice President/Global Ministries may request the ordination of a candidate who has not fulfilled the necessary two-year requirement for ordination.
-The Board of Directors may make exception to the general directives for ordination when considered advisable; - 10. candidates shall be assigned to a Senior Pastor by the appropriate district, who will act as his counselor during the candidate's program; - 11. each district will establish procedures governing the arrangements for ordination services for successful candidates.
+Candidates, not completing their program within the required time, may have their credentials revoked at the discretion of the district licensing committee. - 5.
+Only persons who are definitely called to a preaching or theological ministry shall be considered for ordination. - 6.
+Only those who hold a portable license issued by the C&MA are eligible to be ordained. - 7.
+A seminary or Bible college graduate may be considered for ordination after one year of acceptable ministry as a pastor, provided the candidate has been licensed for at least one year during training. - 8.
+Ordained persons with acceptable ministry experience in a recognized denomination or group will be required to complete the reading and written work required of ordinands in The Christian and Missionary Alliance in Canada within one year of appointment.
+Their ordination may then be sustained by the Ordaining Council. - When circumstances require, the Vice President/Global Ministries may request the ordination of a candidate who has not fulfilled the necessary two-year requirement for ordination.
+The President may make exception to the general directives for ordination when considered advisable. - 10.
+Candidates shall be assigned to a senior pastor by the appropriate district, who will act as counselor during the candidate's program. - 11.
+Each district will establish procedures governing the arrangements for ordination services for successful candidates. - 12.
+Ordination may be revoked by the C&MA at the recommendation of a Discipline Committee. - 13.
+While gifting and spiritual power may remain, when a person has left ministry and no longer bears a portable or emeritus official worker license of The Christian and Missionary Alliance that person's ordination should be considered as in abeyance.
+This means that they have not had their ordination lifted, as would be the case were they under discipline, but that, no longer being active in the ministry, they may not claim the status or any functionality that comes with ordination, including speaking of themselves as being ordained.